nheijermans/vim-ipython/README.rst

 - For now, vim-ipython only connects to an ipython session in progress.
 - The standard ipython clients (console, qtconsole, notebook) do not currently display the result of computation which they did not initialize.
-This means that if you send print statements for execution from within vim, they will only be shown inside the vim-ipython shell buffer, but **not** within any of the standard clients.
+This means that if you send print statements for execution from within Vim, they will only be shown inside the vim-ipython shell buffer, but **not** within any of the standard clients.
 This is not a limitation of vim-ipython, but a limitation of those built-in clients, see `ipython/ipython#1873